dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/2-abs-value.md

 {{% /box %}}

-You should be able to see what taking the absolute value of a number means -- it just removes the negative sign if there is one.
+You should see what taking the absolute value of a number means -- it just removes the negative sign if there is one.

 ### Properties of absolute value